Lydia02/web-scraping/README.md

 ## Running on a Live Server

 After setting up the project locally, you can run it on a live server to interact with the web application in real-time.
-This process will serve your project files on a local web server, making it accessible through a web browser.
+This process will serve your project files on a local web server, making it easly accessible through a web browser.

 ### Using Visual Studio Code Live Server